irwandihipiny/mine/README.md

 <details open>
 <summary>Activity recognition using gaze</summary>
-<code>I worked on modeling activities as a record of fixated visual landmarks, i.e., gaze regions (<a href="https://youtu.be/T9IAq90HNU0">see video</a>), [<a href="https://pdfs.semanticscholar.org/d19d/5c1bf21573c937165ffed0d73e57cbc03dc1.pdf">BRISTECHREPO12</a>].
-The gaze regions can be used to prime for location of natural temporal cuts inside an egocentric video, [<a href="https://ieeexplore.ieee.org/document/7349836/">IEEECITA15</a>], and their properties are indicative of the subject's task performance, [<a href="https://ieeexplore.ieee.org/document/8120635/">IEEEICSIPA17a</a>].
+<code>I worked on modeling activities as a record of fixated visual landmarks, i.e., Gaze regions (<a href="https://youtu.be/T9IAq90HNU0">See video</a>), [<a href="https://pdfs.semanticscholar.org/d19d/5c1bf21573c937165ffed0d73e57cbc03dc1.pdf">BRISTECHREPO12</a>].
+The Gaze regions can be used to prime for location of natural temporal cuts inside an egocentric video, [<a href="https://ieeexplore.ieee.org/document/7349836/">IEEECITA15</a>], and their properties are indicative of the subject's task performance, [<a href="https://ieeexplore.ieee.org/document/8120635/">IEEEICSIPA17a</a>].
 My PhD (2014) thesis is available <a href="http://ethos.bl.uk/OrderDetails.do?uin=uk.bl.ethos.682564">here</a> and <a href="https://www.dropbox.com/s/xvnhub6qgtiagt2/thesis.pdf">here</a>. </code><br>
 <a href="https://ibb.co/ThDxK1Q"><img src="https://i.ibb.co/6sc7v8K/gaze1.png" height="75%" width="75%" alt="gaze1" border="0"></a>
 <a href="https://ibb.co/4YNJGyy"><img src="https://i.ibb.co/txC3tff/gaze2.png" height="60%" width="60%" alt="gaze2" border="0"></a>
 </details>